Castillo San Cristóbal (San Juan): History

-Castillo San Cristóbal is the largest fortification built by the Spanish in the New World.
-When it was finished in 1783, it covered about 27 acres of land and partly encircled the city of San Juan.
-Entry to the city was sealed by San Cristóbal's double gates.
-After close to a hundred years of relative peace in the area, part of the fortification (about a third) was demolished in 1897 to help ease the flow of traffic in and out of the walled city.
+Castillo San Cristóbal was built on a hill originally known as the Cerro de la Horca ("gallows Hill") or the Cerro del Quemadero ("burner’s hill"), changed to Cerro de San Cristóbal in honor of Saint Christopher, the patron of travelers.
+The fortress is considered the largest fortification built by Spain in the New World.
+When it was completed in 1783, it covered about 27 acres.
+The entrances to it were protected by two gates and drawbridges in what was called the Revellín de Santiago (Saint James Ravelin) and the Bastión de Santiago (Saint James Bastion).
+After close to a hundred years of relative peace in the area, this section of the fortification (about a third) was demolished in 1897 to help ease the flow of traffic in and out of the walled city.